nbariletto/cbi_partitions_repo/index.md

 ### 5. CBI – Hypothesis testing

 Point estimation and multimodality analysis provide a global description of the posterior.
 We now test whether a specific, user-specified partition $\theta$ is supported as typical under the posterior.
-Following [1], this is done by computing the conformal $p$-value:
+Following [1], this is done by computing the conformal $p$-value

 $$
 p(\theta) = \frac{1 + \text{number of calibration samples with } s(\cdot)\leq s(\theta)}{1 + \text{number of calibration samples}}.
 $$

-$p(\theta)$ can be formally interpreted as a $p$-value under the null hypothesis that the calibration samples and $\theta$ are jointly i.i.d. from the posterior, or more generally as a measure of posterior typicality: the higher its value, the better $\theta$ ranks in terms of VI-KDE score among the calibration samples.
+$p(\theta)$ can be formally interpreted as a $p$-value under the null hypothesis that the calibration samples and $\theta$ are jointly iid from the posterior [5], or more generally as a measure of posterior typicality: the higher its value, the better $\theta$ ranks in terms of VI-KDE score among the calibration samples.
 Importantly, the set of partitions

 $$
 \theta \quad \text{s.t.} \quad p(\theta) \geq \alpha